 Home Value.
 While homes have begun to increase in value recently, it wasn’t that long ago when we saw them decline sharply in value.
 During that time, homeowners with homes that were maintenance-free and included many upgrades found it easier to sell their homes, and easier to get the price they hoped for.
 A metal roof is always recognized as an upgrade and its maintenance-free appeal is very attractive to potential buyers, helping to justify a higher value when the home is sold.

 Other Green Benefits.
 More homeowners are thinking about the environmental footprint they are leaving behind.
 Almost all of us separate out our recyclables, and have done so for many years.
 Now though, we’re beginning to realize the importance of closing the recycling loop by buying products made from recycled content.
 A metal roof is one way to do that.
 In fact, a Classic Metal Roof on average will use about 50,000 recycled beverage cans.
 Of course, the metal is melted down and completely re-formed before we use it!

 Make the Right Roofing Decision for Your Unique Home

 Every homeowner and every home has unique needs.
-A metal roof is not the best choice for all situations and, of course, for some home designs, a metal roof may not even be an option.
+A metal roof is not the best choice for all situations, and, of course, a metal roof may not even be an option for some home designs.
 However, the benefits of metal roofing are attracting more customers each year.
 We would be honored to discuss your own needs with you and help you arrive at the right roofing decision for you and your home.
-You can contact us, at your convenience.
+You can contact us at your convenience.